devopsdao/devopsdao-smart-contract-diamond/README.md

 Please first deploy to Moonbase-alpha, and then to Mumbai network, in order for interchain smart contracts to work out of the box.

+This repository contains both standalone interchain contracts in ./contracts/contracts and Diamond interchain facets in ./facets/interchain.

 The `scripts/deploy.js` file shows how to deploy a diamond.

+Standalone interchain:

 `scripts/deploy-axelar.js`to deploy Axelar integration.